Why internet safety matters

 Children aged 9-11 years often have their own devices and go online by themselves.
-They use digital media and the internet for doing schoolwork and homework, playing games, listening to or downloading music, and general browsing.
-They might be communicating with other people through in-game chat, messaging apps like Discord and social media.
+They use digital media and the internet for doing schoolwork and homework, playing games, watching videos, streaming TV shows and movies, listening to or downloading music, and general browsing.
+They might be communicating with other people through in-game chat and messaging apps like Discord and Messenger.

-Because pre-teens might be online more independently, including with older children, they might come across new internet safety risks.
+Because pre-teens might be online more independently, including with older children, they’ll come across internet safety risks.

 Internet safety risks for pre-teens

-There are four main kinds of internet risks for pre-teens.
+There are 4 main kinds of internet safety risks for pre-teens.

 Content risks

-- sexually explicit content in music videos, movies or online games, or pornography
+- sexually explicit content in music videos, movies, online games or pornography

 - real or simulated violence

-- things that are designed to shock or scare
+- content that’s designed to shock or scare

 - harmful user-generated content, like sites about drug use, self-harm, suicide or negative body image